Jay-Gokani/exodia/kubernetes-mongodb-mongo-express/README.md

 16. minikube service mongo-express-service this is needed for minikube to assign an external IP address to the service, which can then be accessed through a browser

+17. minikube delete --all
+delete the entire cluster
+be sure to start minikube again when creating the next project with: minikube start